General Institutional Information

 - Obtain a copy of the School’s student records policy (see below)

 - For additional information on FERPA, visit the U.S. Department of Education website

 Price of Attendance

-Tuition at the Columbus campus is currently $16,230 for radio and television broadcasting and $11,250 for emphasis programs.
+Tuition at the Columbus campus is currently $16,735 for the Radio and Television Broadcasting Program and $11,905 for Emphasis programs.
 Tuition charges are divided evenly between the two terms.
 All students also pay a $125 Enrollment Fee and a $25 Ohio Student Information Fee.
 All reading materials needed for the Program are provided by the School, with the cost included in Tuition and Fees (see price of attendance below).
 Additionally, students will be responsible for purchasing their own student supplies, such as pens, paper, and other supplies.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between $50-150.
 The direct Cost of Attendance is listed below, as well as a link to a net price calculator to determine a total cost of attendance, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees.

 |Books and Supplies||$125|

 |Books and Supplies||$1,278|

 Refund Policy, Requirements for Withdrawal and for the Return of Title IV, HEA Financial Aid